uvaai/pdp/exam/exam2/exam4.md

     print(f"Each person gets {slices_per_person} slices of pizza.") print(f"There are {leftover_slices} leftover slices.")

-Expected utput:
+Expected output:

     Each person gets 4 slices of pizza.
     There are 0 leftover slices

     Each person gets 2 slices of pizza.
-    There are 4 leftover slices.
+    There are 2 leftover slices.

 # 2. Short